Kobbie Mainoo

-Kobbie Boateng Mainoo (/ˈkɔːbɪ ˈmeɪnuː/; born 19 April 2005) is an English professional footballer who plays as a midfielder for club Manchester United and the England national team.
+Kobbie Boateng Mainoo (/ˈkɒbi ˈmeɪnuː/; born 19 April 2005) is an English professional footballer who plays as a midfielder for club Manchester United and the England national team.
 He is known for his dribbling and composure.

 Mainoo is a graduate of Manchester United's youth system and won the Jimmy Murphy Young Player of the Year award in 2023.
-He made his first-team debut in an EFL Cup match in January 2023.
-Mainoo played for England from under-17 youth level, before making his debut for the senior team in March 2024.
+He made his first-team debut in an EFL Cup match in January 2023, and has gone on to make more than 100 appearances for the club.

+Mainoo played youth international football for England from under-17 level, before making his senior international debut at the age of 18 in March 2024.
+He has earned more than ten caps since then.
+He was included in the England squad for UEFA Euro 2024 and the 2026 FIFA World Cup.

 Early life

-Kobbie Boateng Mainoo was born on 19 April 2005 in Stockport, Greater Manchester, to parents from Ghana.
-His older brother is Jordan Mainoo-Hames, who appeared as a contestant on the fifth series of Love Island.
-He was raised in Cheadle Hulme, a suburb of Stockport, and started his youth career at Cheadle & Gatley Junior Football Club.
-He then joined Failsworth Dynamos, where he played as a forward.
-He was scouted for Manchester United at the age of six, signed up at the age of seven, and joined the academy at the age of nine.
-Mainoo studied at Ashton-on-Mersey School.
+Kobbie Boateng Mainoo was born on 19 April 2005 in Stockport, Greater Manchester in England, to parents from Ghana.
+His older brother (Jordan Mainoo-Hames) appeared as a contestant on the fifth series of Love Island.
+He was raised in Cheadle Hulme, a suburb of Stockport.